rancher/rancher-docs/versioned_docs/version-2.7/reference-guides/backup-restore-configuration/backup-configuration.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/reference-guides/backup-restore-configuration/backup-configuration"/>
 </head>

-The Backup Create page lets you configure a schedule, enable encryption and specify the storage location for your backups.
+The **Backup: Create** page lets you configure a schedule, enable encryption and specify the storage location for your backups.

+You must first [install](../../how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/back-up-rancher.md) the `rancher-backup` operator.
+After you do so, you can access the **Backup: Create** page:

 ## Schedule